Badgerati/Pode/docs/Tutorials/Logging/Overview.md

 There are two aspects to logging in Pode: Types and Methods.

-* **Types** define how log items are transformed, and what should be supplied to the Method, such as Error or Request.
+* **Types** define how log items are transformed, serialised, and/or formatted, and what should be supplied to the Method, such as Error or Request.
 * **Methods** define how the transformed log items should be recorded, such as to a file, terminal, or event viewer.

-Think of it like an ETL data pipeline:
+Think of it like the phases of an ETL data pipeline:

 ```mermaid
 graph LR